- Selected Publications

-Pasquale Di Carlo, M.D., is a Resident in Psychiatry and Ph.D. student at the University of Bari ‘Aldo Moro’.
-He joined the Lieber Institute for Brain Development in the winter of 2018 as a Visiting Scientist.
-Over the course of his training, he acquired a broad expertise in psychiatry, imaging genetics and computational neuroscience, which he directed to the investigation of psychiatric disorders, particularly schizophrenia.
-Specifically, he set off the investigation of co-expression network based on post-mortem microarray and RNA sequencing data with the aim to unravel the genetic and molecular underpinnings of schizophrenia etiology.
-He is mostly interested in developing predictive probabilistic models to translate post-mortem into in vivo findings.
-As a Visiting Scientist at the Lieber Institute, he is building on these disciplines, mastering new skills in molecular biology and data science to complete his training as young scientist.
-He is currently working on characterizing the molecular context of neurodevelopmental genes, in terms of brain spatio-temporal co-expression patterns and at the fetal-placental interface.
+Pasquale Di Carlo, M.D., Ph.D. is an active collaborator of the U.R.S.INI lab.
+While completing his residency in Psychiatry and Ph.D. program at the University of Bari “Aldo Moro,” he joined the Lieber Institute for Brain Development in the winter of 2018 as a Visiting Scientist.
+Throughout his training, he acquired broad expertise in psychiatry, imaging genetics and computational neuroscience, which he directed to the investigation of psychiatric disorders, particularly schizophrenia.
+Specifically, he set off the study of a co-expression network based on post-mortem microarray and RNA sequencing data to unravel the genetic and molecular underpinnings of schizophrenia etiology.
+He is primarily interested in developing predictive probabilistic models to translate post-mortem data into in vivo findings.
+As a Visiting Scientist at the Lieber Institute, he has built on these disciplines, mastering new skills in molecular biology and data science to complete his training as a young scientist.
+He is currently working as a psychiatrist in the Department of Mental Health of Sondrio (Milan, Italy).
+He is continuing to work on characterizing the molecular context of neurodevelopmental genes in terms of brain Spatio-temporal co-expression patterns and at the fetal-placental interface.